shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-06-CreateCustomPlatform.md

 Once you've done that, you can continue by reading about the [platform-related CLI commands](https://shoutem.github.io/docs/extensions/reference/cli#shoutem-platform-create---url).

-If you need help or you need more information about custom platforms, you can contact us via our [main website](https://new.shoutem.com/about/contact-us/), or you can join us in our Slack channel.
+If you need help or you need more information about custom platforms, you can contact us via our [main website](https://new.shoutem.com/about/contact-us/).